pvnovarese/workbook/usernamespace-0.md

 pvn@gyarados /home/pvn>
 ```

 OK, so this remapped engine will basically operate in a new environment (in the 5000.5000 directory).
-We can look in there and see it's essentially a new /var/lib/docker.
+Every remapping will get its own directory (format XXX.YYY where XXX is the starting UID and YYY is the starting GID of the remapping range) - we can look in there and see it's essentially a new /var/lib/docker.

 ```
 pvn@gyarados /home/pvn> sudo su -